AY2324S2-CS2103T-W13-2/tp/docs/UserGuide.md

 Output:
 A list of added contacts if any in the form of a scrollable pane will be shown.
 The contacts are listed in the order in which they are added.
-The message "Empty list" is shown when there is nothing added.
+The message "Listed all contacts" is shown in the message box if there is any contact, or else the message is "The list is empty".

-### Deleting a person : `delete`
+## 2.4 Deleting a person : `delete`

 Deletes the specified contact(s) from OH.